-On June 12, 2020, the Order from Supreme Court of Georgia Chief Justice Harold Melton declaring a Statewide Judicial Emergency, which would have expired on Friday, June 12, 2020, was further extended until Sunday, July 12, 2020.
+On June 12, 2020, the Order from Supreme Court of Georgia Chief Justice Harold Melton declaring a Statewide Judicial Emergency (which would have expired on June 12, 2020) was further extended until July 12, 2020.
 The original March Order had already been extended twice, with modifications, by orders issued on April 6 and May 11, 2020.
 The June 2020 order stated in part:

 After consulting with the Judicial Council of Georgia, the Judicial COVID-19 Task Force, and other judicial partners, and recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, it is hereby determined that the Order should be extended again, but with significant modifications.

-The June 2020 order anticipated reimposing, as of July 14, many legal deadlines on litigants in civil and criminal cases and in administrative actions that have been suspended, tolled or extended since March.
-Jury trials and most grand jury proceedings remained suspended, and jury proceedings were deemed unlikely to begin until August or later.
+The June 2020 order anticipated reimposing, as of July 14, many legal deadlines on litigants in civil and criminal cases and in administrative actions that had been suspended, tolled or extended since March 2020.
+Jury trials and most grand jury proceedings remained suspended, and jury proceedings were deemed unlikely to begin until August 2020 or later.
 Deadlines imposed on courts also remained suspended because of the already large backlog of pending cases.
 (The June 12, 2020 Order can be read here.)

 On June 12, 2020, the Judicial Council also published guidelines for reopening Georgia courts that outline general practices to ensure the health and safety of court employees and the public.
 The guidelines include general infection control measures the courts should undertake, including limiting room capacity, temperature screening at entry, requiring all employees and the public to wear masks inside court facilities, staggered scheduling, and continued use of virtual hearings via Zoom, YouTube or Facebook.
 (The Judicial Council’s COVID-19 Court Operating Guidelines can be viewed here.)

 On June 29, 2020, Gov. Kemp signed two more executive orders extending the Public Health State of Emergency and existing COVID-19 safety measures.
 Executive Order 06.29.20.01 extended the Public Health State of Emergency through August 11, 2020.
-Executive Order 06.29.20.02 continues to require social distancing, bans gatherings of more than fifty people unless there is six feet between each person, outlines mandatory criteria for businesses, and requires sheltering in place for the medically fragile.
+Executive Order 06.29.20.02 continued to require social distancing, banned gatherings of more than fifty people unless there is six feet between each person, outlined mandatory criteria for businesses, and required sheltering in place for the medically fragile.
 (The executive orders can be accessed here.)

 On July 16, 2020, Governor Kemp also extended the “Empowering a Healthy Georgia” executive order until July 31.
 The order was originally set to expire on July 15.
 As in the previous executive order, Georgians were directed to practice social distancing and were encouraged to wear face coverings.
 The order also required sheltering in place for the medically fragile and those living in long-term care facilities.